-Recorded in the catalogue of the Commonwealth sale, 8th October, 1651 as sold to Cruso & Terence for £80.
-“Venus & Adonus by Pere Oliver.”
+With the dispersal of the King’s Collection it was recorded in the catalogue of the Commonwealth sale, 8th October, 1651 as sold to Cruso & Terence for £80: ‘Venus & Adonus by Pere Oliver.’

 The original composition by Titian was painted for the future Philip II of Spain in 1553.
 The painting, which was much copied by Titian’s studio and by subsequent generations, is in the Prado, Madrid.

 The miniature was part of a massive bequest from Elizabeth, Countess of Devonshire (1619-1689) to her daughter Anne, Countess of Exeter (1649-1703) and recorded in an inventory known as the 1690 Deed of Gift or Devonshire Schedule: ‘A Picture of Venus and Adonis by old Oliver after Titian.’